Albert Haug

-Albert «Leugel» Haug (born 12 December 1925; died 6 February 2001) was a Swiss footballer who played in the 1940s and 1950s as midfielder.
+Albert «Leugel» Haug (12 December 1925 – 6 February 2001) was a Swiss footballer who played in the 1940s and 1950s as midfielder.

 Haug played ten season for FC Zürich from 1943 to 1954.
 He then joined FC Basel's first team for their 1954–55 season under player-coach René Bader.
 After playing in five test games, Haug played his domestic league debut for his new club in the home game at the Landhof on 29 August 1954 against his former club Zürich.
 But his former club won the match.

 Haug played a total of 24 games for Basel without scoring a goal.
 14 of these games were in the Nationalliga A, two in the Swiss Cup and eight were friendly games.

 Haug played one season for Basel and then returned to his club of origin, where he played another two seasons before he retired from active football.